Andy Ibáñez Player Props: Tigers vs. Rangers

-Andy Ibanez -- hitting .294 in his past 10 games -- will be in action for the Detroit Tigers against the Texas Rangers, with Martin Perez on the hill, on June 27 at 8:05 PM ET.
+Andy Ibanez -- 0-for-4 in his last game -- will be in action for the Detroit Tigers against the Texas Rangers, with Dane Dunning on the mound, on June 28 at 8:05 PM ET.

-In his last game, he racked up three RBI (going 2-for-4 with a home run) against the Rangers.
+He had a hitless showing in his previous game (0-for-4) against the Rangers.

 Andy Ibáñez Game Info & Props vs. the Rangers